On This Page

 About the industrial placement year

-This course is also available as a two year master's with an industrial placement year.
-The industrial placement is designed to address the demands of the profession and give students a competitive edge when it comes to their career.
-The industrial placement component is for a duration of an academic year, i.e., normally 30 weeks including minimum 24 weeks of delivery time.
+This course is also available as a two-year master's with an industrial placement year.
+The industrial placement is designed to address the demands of the profession and give students a competitive edge when it comes to their careers.
+The industrial placement component is for the duration of an academic year, i.e., normally 30 weeks including a minimum of 24 weeks of delivery time.
 It starts after students have successfully completed the 1st year of study, i.e., all the taught modules and the dissertation component of the MSc course which together form 180 credits.
 Please refer to the course specification for the summary of the course structure and further information.

 During the industrial placement period, you will undertake an internship within a partner organisation (or by means of alternative arrangements such as projects led by industry and carried out on campus) and complete a zero-credit Industrial Placement Module.